 In a more global economy, everyone must take steps towards being more flexible when it comes to language.
 For candidates this means working on learning the language and putting in the effort to show you care.
 Organizations can take creative approaches to getting around some of the communication barriers that exist.
 With the current lack of resources, you need to adapt, or you will struggle to compete.
 In any case when answering the question: Do you need to speak french to work in Montreal?
 The answer is no but make the effort to learn it anyway.

 How avansai can help

-If you are searching for something new or just want to be kept updated on the market around opportunities that don’t require French, then take a few minutes to fill out our Career Matrix and one of our advisors can help.
+If you are searching for something new or just want to be kept updated on the market around opportunities that don’t require French, then take a few minutes to fill out our Candidate Profile and one of our advisors can help.

 Co-Founder @ avansai